tuto portefeuille en cuir

 PART 1: CUTTING

-1. Cut out and transfer the paper pattern
+1. Cut and transfer the paper pattern

 2. Cut out the pattern pieces

-Proceed with the same steps for the P2 parts.
+Follow the same steps for pieces P2.

-For part P2 (A ): use a round awl to mark the four blue dots on the pattern.
-These marks will be used to determine where to stick the pocket in the following steps.
+For piece P2 (A) : mark the four blue dots on the pattern with a round awl.
+These marks will help you know where to glue the pocket in the following steps.

 PART 2: THE CARD HOLDER

-3. OPTION: make decorative nets
+3. OPTION: create decorative lines

-For mineral tanned leather:
+For mineral-tanned leather:

-For vegetable tanned leather:
+For vegetable-tanned leather:

-Idée cadeau France 🔵⚪🔴
+Idée cadeau Pack économique

 Sale price502,33 €-20% Regular price627,91 €

-Prix serré France 🔵⚪🔴
+Prix serré

 Sale price49,97 €-23% Regular price64,90 €